fanda531/digital-electronics-1/lab/README.md

  | `sec_o` | out | `std_logic_vector(5 downto 0)` | ... |
  | `min_o` | out | `std_logic_vector(5 downto 0)` | ... |
  | `hr_o` | out | `std_logic_vector(4 downto 0)` | ... |

+This module ensures the functionality of the clock as such.
+It takes clock signal which is slow down to 1 second using the clock_enable module.
+Every second the second value increases by one, but to 59 and then back to zero.
+In the same way, the minute value also increases after the second value reaches 59, but up to 59.
+The hourly value increases when the minute value reaches 59 and rises to 23 and resets again to zero.

 ### `time_comp_alarm`
 This module works both to remember the set alarm time and to trigger the alarm at the correct time.